-- Repair the Três Marias Watershed Model. - School venue and support for formal education activities. - Introductorily presentation of watershed education activities for teachers. - Links between Canadian and Brazilian partners for class education activities. - Watershed model presentations to politicians, general public and four schools. - Media coverage by Assembleia T.V, the University Channel, T.V.
-CEMIG, several newspapers including OTEMPO in Belo Horizonte - Media coverage on the radio and in several print media in Pirapora.

-- Youth involvement in conducting workshops and construction of watershed models. - Support from SAAE and the Municipality of Pirapora for the construction of a watershed model. - Involvement of University Students from Unimontes and the Agente Jovens in Pirapora. - The development of a survey to gather a baseline of watershed knowledge. - Maps and supplies for B.R. and Pirapora watershed models. - 2 Power point presentations on the building process. - 11 Watershed Model workshops in Pirapora. - 3 watershed field trips. - 1 presentation to the Rotary Club. - 1 presentation to students at Unimontes involving the B.R. team. - Links in Pirapora between local NGOs, the municipality, SAAE, students from Unimontes and the Agent Jovens. - 1 meeting with Secretary of the Environment in Três Marias to discuss Best Management Practices. - Construction process for two watershed models. - 1 tour of CEMIG with youth from B.R. - English and Portuguese language training. - Improved knowledge of countries with exchange of information with Canada and Brazil.
+- Repair the Três Marias Watershed Model. - School venue and support for formal education activities. - Introductorily presentation of watershed education activities for teachers. - Links between Canadian and Brazilian partners for class education activities. - Watershed model presentations to politicians, general public and four schools. - Media coverage by Assembalia T.V, the University Channel, T.V.
+CEMIG, several newspapers including OTEMPO in Belo Horizonte - Media coverage on the radio and in several print media in Pirapora. - Youth involvement in conducting workshops and construction of watershed models. - Support from SAAE and the Municipality of Pirapora for the construction of a watershed model. - Involvement of University Students from Unimontes and the Agente Jovens in Pirapora. - The development of a survey to gather a baseline of watershed knowledge. - Maps and supplies for B.R. and Pirapora watershed models. - 2 Power point presentations on the building process. - 11 Watershed Model workshops in Pirapora. - 3 watershed field trips. - 1 presentation to the Rotary Club. - 1 presentation to students at Unimontes involving the B.R. team. - Links in Pirapora between local NGOs, the municipality, SAAE, students from Unimontes and the Agent Jovens. - 1 meeting with Secretary of the Environment in Três Marias to discuss Best Management Practices. - Construction process for two watershed models. - 1 tour of CEDRO with youth from B.R.

-Next Steps and Recommendations
+Next steps and Recommendations

 - The watershed models are almost complete.
 Each model is at a stage of being painted and having the landmark features placed onto the model.
 Having each group finish the model will provide more ownership and responsibility for the construction process.
-In B.R. this has provide for an excellent activity to assist with the formation of a youth group. - To assist in understanding how the learning and understanding of watershed progressed, the introductory survey should be followed with an exit survey after the launching of the Pirapora Watershed Model in June.
-This will provide for a more scientific approach understanding and evaluating the educational effectiveness of the process.
+In B.R. this has provide for an excellent activity for the formation of a youth group. - To assist in understanding how the learning and understanding of watershed progressed, the introductory survey should be followed with an exit survey after the launching of the model in June.